TelmoMartinezLarrinaga/SCD_FinalPractice/README.md

 # SCD_FinalPractice
-Created By: Carolina Nolasco &amp; Viktor Odriozola &amp; Telmo Martinez
+Created By: Carolina Nolasco &amp; Viktor Odriozola &amp; Telmo Martínez

 It contains:
 - A zip file for each of the projects, three in total.